mpicard27/mpicard27/README.md

 - 👋 Hi, I’m @mpicard27
-- 👀 I’m interested in ... data science, learning, and trying to do interesting things
+- 👀 I’m interested in ... data science, learning, and trying to do interesting things!
-- 🌱 I’m currently learning ... in the data science pathway in codecademy, so python SQL and other things
+- 🌱 I’m currently learning ... in the data science pathway in codecademy, so Python and SQL mainly
-- 💞️ I’m looking to collaborate on ... idk, still learning but this is the best way to do so lol
+- 💞️ I’m looking to collaborate on ... interesting data science projects!
 - 📫 How to reach me ... mpmichaelpiccolo@gmail.com

 <!---